thomas-m-chapman/thomas-m-chapman.github.io/resume.md

 <hr></hr>

 ## Profile summary
 Strategic content leader with 20+ years of experience driving scalable documentation and knowledge programs across Engineering, IT, Product, and Support teams.
-Proven success in evolving systems and workfl ows to increase compliance, operational effi ciency, and user engagement. <br>
+Proven success in evolving systems and workflows to increase compliance, operational efficiency, and user engagement. <br>

-My collaborative leadership style, combined with deep expertise in content strategy, structured authoring, and information management, empowers teams and aligns cross-functional stakeholders.
+My collaborative leadership style, combined with my expertise in content strategy, structured authoring, and information management, empowers teams and aligns cross-functional stakeholders.
 Adept at optimizing content ecosystems to meet the needs of internal and external customers alike, delivering high-value content that helps people get things done.

 **Key strengths:**
 - Expertise in managing and evolving Information Development (ID) and Knowledge Management (KM) platforms, including enterprise knowledge bases and content management systems.
-- Proven leadership in developing high-performing teams that rally around a unifi ed vision to deliver measurable results.
+- Proven leadership in developing high-performing teams that rally around a unified vision to deliver measurable results.
-- Track record of driving transformational change that improves cross-functional collaboration, end-to-end process effi ciencies, content quality, and user satisfaction.
+- Track record of driving transformational change that improves cross-functional collaboration, end-to-end process efficiencies, content quality, and user satisfaction.
 - Skilled in measuring and optimizing the impact of ID and KM programs through data-driven analysis and continuous improvement.
 - Extensive experience in content strategy, technical writing, and content management best practices.